These are the top space stories this week from Space.com.

 Mars, the Red Planet, is the fourth planet from the sun.

-NASA's Mars 2020 rover was moved into a vacuum chamber and tested under Mars-like environmental conditions to prepare for its launch to the Red Planet next summer.
+NASA's Mars 2020 rover has taken its first test drive, representing a significant milestone in preparing to launch to the Red Planet next summer.

 Current page: 1